|BSE: N.A.||Sector: N.A.|

-On behalf of the Board of Directors and on my own behalf I express my sincere thanksand gratitude to a ll the Shareholders of the Bank for reposing their faith in the Bankand the Management.
-I also thank every employee ofOBC for their sincerity & dedication and our customers for their continuous loyaltyand patronage.
+On behalf of all the Board of Directors and on my own behalf I conveymy sincere gratitude and thanks to the Shareholders of the Bank for reposing their faithin the Management and Bank.
+I would like to use this occasion to thank every employee ofOBC for their sincerity & dedication and our customers for their continuous loyaltyand patronage.
 My sincere thanks and regards to the Ministry of Finance Govt. of Indiaand Reserve Bank of India for their continued guidance and support.
-I solicit your continued cooperation and patronage in future also.
+I solicit yourcontinued cooperation and encouragement in future also.

 Managing Director & Chief Executive Officer